herschelle-travclan/travplan-demo/README.md

-this is a demo  prototypr for the tracplan portal sample ,
+this is a demo  prototype for the travplan portal sample ,